JoseLuisColoma/JoseLuisColoma/README.md

 👨‍💻 I’m currently working with PL/SQL and Oracle Databases

-🌱 I’m currently learning Python, Clean Code, and Software Architecture
+🌱 "I am currently pursuing a Master's in Artificial Intelligence and Big Data

 🌱 Always striving to improve my English skills.